Baby boomers: Education

 In any case, academic performance reclaimed its importance in the United States.
 At the same time, large numbers of young people desired to go to college due to population growth and the needs of society for specialized skills.
 Prestigious institutions were able to handpick the very best of students from massive pools of applications and consequently became the training centers for a growing class of cognitive elites.
 Indeed, the share of college graduates among 23-year-olds steadily rose after World War II, first due to veterans returning to civilian life and later due to people born after the war.
 In 1950, there were 2.6 million students in American institutions of higher learning.
 By 1970, that number was 8.6 million, and by 1980, it became 12 million.
 In the 1970s, there was a seemingly infinite number of Baby Boomers applying for admissions at institutions of higher learning in the U.S., so much so that many schools became extremely difficult to get into.
 This cooled off by the 1980s, though.
-In the end, about a quarter of baby boomers had at least a bachelor's degree.
+In the end, about a quarter of Baby Boomers had at least a bachelor's degree.
+More women earned university degrees than ever before, and became professionals at an unprecedented rate.
+Because so many Baby Boomers pursued higher education, costs started to rise, making the Silent Generation was the last cohort to benefit from tuition-free public universities anywhere in the United States.
+The number of women pursuing higher education grew in other countries, too, including those on the other side of the Iron Curtain.

 American physicist Herbert Callen observed that even though a survey conducted by the American Physical Society Committee on the Applications of Physics reported (in the Bulletin of the APS) in 1971 that industry leaders desired a greater emphasis on more practical subjects, such as thermodynamics as opposed to the more abstract statistical mechanics, academia subsequently went the other way.
 British physicist Paul Dirac, who had relocated to the United States in the 1970s, opined to his colleagues he doubted the wisdom of educating so many undergraduates in science when so many of them had neither the interest nor the aptitude.
+Having a youth bulge can be seen as one factor among many in explaining social unrest and uprisings in society.
 Quantitative historian Peter Turchin noted intensifying competition among graduates, whose numbers were larger than what the economy could absorb, a phenomenon he termed elite overproduction, led to political polarization, social fragmentation, and even violence as many became disgruntled with their dim prospects despite having attained a high level of education.
 Income inequality, stagnating or declining real wages, and growing public debt were contributory factors.
 Turchin argued that having a youth bulge and massive young population with university degrees were the key reasons for the instability of the 1960s and 1970s and predicted that the 2020s would see the pattern repeat itself.
-Having a youth bulge can be seen as one factor among many in explaining social unrest and uprisings in society.